benalewis/Game/README.txt

 [X] Checked with Cppcheck
 [X] All spinning in different directions
 [X] Have 2 different textures
-[-] Have 3 different textures (Suspended because kind of pointless) [X] Camera in it's own class
+[X] Have 3 different textures (Suspended because kind of pointless) [X] Camera in it's own class
 [X] Create a floor with 1 texture
 [X] Create walls with the other texture